Guedem/guedem.dara.daportfolio/content/project/external-kiva loans data vis in Tableau/index.md

   caption: Map of Loan Amount by Country in Tableau
   focal_point: Smart
 # summary: An example of linking directly to an external project website using `external_link`.
-summary: Visualization and analysis in Tableau of Kiva loans to more than 600,000 borrowers in more than 80 countries worldwide from 2013 to 2017.
+summary: Visualization and analysis in Tableau of Kiva loans to more than 600,000 borrowers in more than 80 countries from 2013 to 2017.
 tags:
 - External
 - Demo
 title: Kiva Loans Data Visualization and Analysis
 ---